SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Holding the Bay Alarm Medical smartwatch

-We selected the Fall Detection plan, and we were able to select one of the three billing options: monthly, quarterly, or annually.
+We selected the Fall Detection plan, which led us to yet another option – how we wanted to be billed.
+Bay Alarm lets you pay monthly, quarterly, or annually.
 All three have the same monthly price, which surprised us.
 The quarterly plan comes with free shipping and the annual plan comes with a free month, but we’re used to getting discounts when we pay more up front.
 We liked that there were two wristband sizes to choose from.
 The standard size is for wrists up to 7 inches, and the large size is for wrists up to 8 inches.

 Pro Tip: If the Bay Alarm Medical smartwatch doesn’t have you convinced, check out our review of the best medical alert systems worn as watches.
 Surprisingly, the Apple Watch landed on our list, but you’ll have to read the article to find out why.